 The use of artificial intelligence (AI) is becoming more commonplace in the business world.
-While tech giants like Apple and Google have long used it, more companies are starting to adopt AI as a tool for boosting productivity and efficiency.
+While tech giants like Apple and Google have long used it, more companies are starting to adopt AI to boost productivity and efficiency.
 But who exactly is using it?
 To what ends?
 And why?
 Here’s what you need to know.

 What is artificial intelligence?